Grinding coffee correctly – 7 methods & the perfect grind for every preparation

 For almost powder-fine coffee and traditional Turkish preparation.

-Practical, but less stable in terms of aroma.
+Convenient, but less aroma-stable.
 Grinding whole beans fresh at home is usually the better choice.

-KUMO Coffee Ritual: The Perfect Cup for Your Coffee Moment
+KUMO Coffee Ritual: The right ceramics for your coffee moment

 A good coffee doesn't end with brewing.
-The cup also influences how the moment feels: weight, shape, color, and haptics transform coffee into a conscious ritual.
+The cup also determines how the moment feels: weight, shape, color, and haptics turn coffee into a conscious ritual.

 Coffee is a strong ritual, but it rarely stands alone.
-Warm light, a scented candle, or a calm tea alternative like Genmaicha can enhance the moment.
+Warm light, a scented candle, or a calm tea alternative like Genmaicha can extend the moment.

-This is how the KUMO coffee universe is created: Coffee beanGrindingPreparationKUMO CupCup CareScented CandlesGenmaichaZen Decor.
+This is how the ceramic and coffee universe is created: Coffee beanGrindingPreparationKUMO cupDesigner ceramicsTeaScented candles.

 Link kopiert.